Factbox: The forces fighting in Ethiopia's Tigray conflict

 His government has dismissed TPLF reports that Eritrean troops have already crossed the border, an assertion two diplomats said was highly probable.
 Any such intervention could tip the Tigray fighting into a regional war.

 The TPLF has also accused the federal government of being supported by “non-African actors”, a reference diplomats said was to potential help from the United Arab Emirates, which has a military base at Assab, an Eritrean port on the Red Sea.
+UAE has in recent years turned Assab into a strategic hub for its military operations in Yemen.
 There was no immediate reply from UAE officials to a request for comment.

 Eritrea has a system of mandatory military service for all adults which rights groups say amounts to indefinite conscription for many and forces thousands to flee the country.